At a Glance

 Some example opportunities:

-- A dental student providing dental care to underserved families in India
+- A dental student providing dental care to children in Moldavian orphanages

 - A first-year, pre-med English major shadowing physicians at a medical clinic in Uruguay

 - An international Ph.D. candidate studying decolonial theories at the International Summer School in Spain

 - A global studies major interning with an embassy in Madrid, Spain through the US Department of State